uphpu/uphpu-website/source/_posts/2009-02-13-utos-geek-lunch-february-20th-1230p-at-the-smokehouse-pizza-bbq-in-orem.md

 tags: []
 ---
 <p>Greets all!</p>
-<p>Itâ€™s that time again to start up Geek Lunches for this year, and we've decided to kick them off by having one in Utah County!
-(I have been sorely chastised for not having more events in Utah County â€“ and look to amend that this year!)</p>
+<p>It's that time again to start up Geek Lunches for this year, and we've decided to kick them off by having one in Utah County!
+(I have been sorely chastised for not having more events in Utah County &ndash; and look to amend that this year!)</p>
-<p>This monthâ€™s Geek Lunch is going to be at The Smokehouse Pizza and BBQ in Orem.  </p>
+<p>This month's Geek Lunch is going to be at The Smokehouse Pizza and BBQ in Orem.  </p>
 <p>The event will be Feb 20 at 12:30p.  </p>
 <p>Address below:</p>
 <p>The Smokehouse Pizza and BBQ<br />